Inspection Aids & Labelling

 Using UV-trace and visual markers as conformal coating inspection aids

 Most conformal coatings include a UV tracer, which becomes a powerful inspection aid when the board design supports consistent viewing angles.
-Using an SCH UV Inspection Booth like what we use in our own conformal coating services ensures these features are seen clearly and repeatably under controlled lighting.
+Using an SCH UV Inspection Booth, like those used in our own conformal coating services, helps these features to be seen clearly and repeatably under controlled lighting.

-• Panel frame legends: Print short process notes on the panel (e.g., “Inspect under 365 nm UV – both sides”) to guide operators during booth-based inspection.
+- Panel frame legends: Print short process notes on the panel, for example βInspect under 365 nm UV β both sidesβ, to guide operators during booth-based inspection.

 Board and panel labelling to support inspection